-Brut Champagne is dry to the taste, with very low levels of sugar left in the bottle, though this has not always been the case.
-Champagne used to be made with considerable amounts of additional sugar added after the second fermentation to adjust the levels of sweetness to suit the day's sweet tooth.
-It wasn't until the mid-1800s that Epernay-based producer Perrier-Jouët decided to craft a Champagne without additional sugar.
-However, this "new" dry style was not quick to catch on given the crisp, tongue drying character.
-Another three decades went by, before Reim's producer, Pommery would give the brut-style of Champagne a try with greater consumer success.
-Today Champagne is made in a full spectrum of styles from super sweet to incredibly dry, with label indicators often giving clues to what's inside with references to "extra brut," "brut," "sec" and so on.
+Champagne used to be made with considerable amounts of additional sugar added after the second fermentation to suit the day's sweet tooth.
+It wasn't until the mid-1800s that Epernay-based producer Perrier-Jouët decided to craft champagne without additional sugar.
+However, this new dry style was not quick to catch on given the crisp, tongue drying character.
+Another three decades went by before Reim's producer, Pommery, gave the brut-style of champagne a try with greater consumer success.

 6 Champagne Styles to Know

-- Extra Brut - Extra Brut Champagne is made with extremely low levels of sugar, resulting in a bone-dry style with only 0-6 grams of sugar per liter (.6% sugar).
+- Extra Brut: Extra brut champagne is made with extremely low levels of sugar, resulting in a bone-dry style with only 0-6 grams of sugar per liter (.6 percent sugar).

-- Brut - Meaning "dry, raw, unrefined" in French, the Brut style of Champagne tastes quite dry on the palate with sugar levels running in the less than 15 grams per liter range (1.5% sugar).
+- Brut: The brut style of champagne tastes quite dry on the palate with sugar levels running less than 15 grams per liter range (1.5 percent sugar).

-- Extra Dry - While the name seems to communicate that this style of Champagne would taste drier than a Brut Champagne, this is not typically the case.
-Extra Dry is usually slightly sweeter than Brut Champagne with sugar levels falling between 12-20 grams of sugar per liter (1.2-2% sugar).
+- Extra Dry: While the name seems to communicate that this style of champagne would taste drier than brut champagne, this is not typically the case.
+Extra dry is usually slightly sweeter than brut, with sugar levels falling between 12 to 20 grams of sugar per liter (1.2 to 2 percent sugar).

-- Sec - French for "dry or lean" though the sec styles of Champagne often highlight a slightly sweet taste with sugar staying in the 17-35 gram per liter range (1.7-3.5% sugar).
+- Sec: French for "dry" or "lean," the sec style of champagne actually has a slightly sweet taste with sugar in the 17 to 35 gram per liter range (1.7 to 3.5 percent sugar).

-- Doux - "Sweet" in French, this Champagne style is quite sweet (and quite rare) spotlighting a whopping 50 grams or more sugar per liter (over 5% sugar).
-With sugar levels higher than a favorite can of soda, Doux qualifies as dessert.
+- Doux: "Sweet" in French, this champagne style is quite sweet (and quite rare), boasting a whopping 50 grams or more sugar per liter (over 5 percent sugar).
+With sugar levels higher than a favorite can of soda, doux qualifies as a dessert wine.

 Brut Champagne Flavor and Food Pairing